Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 print("Count={}".format(counter))Code language: Python (python)

 We import the time module and create a variable called debounce_time.
 Then, we check if the time elapsed since the last button press is more than 300 milliseconds, using (time.ticks_ms()-debounce_time) > 300).
 If this condition is satisfied, then we increment the button press counter and set the debounce_time to the current value returned by time.ticks_ms().
-This is very similar to using the millis() function in Arduino code.
+This is very similar to using the millis() function in Arduino IDE.

-External Interrupts in Raspberry Pi Pico & Pico W
+External Interrupts in Raspberry Pi Pico

 All GPIO pins in Raspberry Pi Pico support interrupts.
 The interrupts can be classified into three types: